-Both the bachelor of arts degree and the bachelor of science degree combine liberal studies with advanced studies.
-To earn the BA degree or the BS degree, a student must complete successfully a minimum of 32 academic courses totaling at least one hundred and twenty-four semester hours in approved academic courses plus two semester hours in physical education and a one semester hour personal health course.
+Both the Bachelor of Arts degree and the Bachelor of Science degree combine liberal studies with advanced studies.
+To earn the BA or BS degree, a student must successfully complete at least one hundred and twenty-four credit hours in approved academic courses plus two credit hours in physical education and a one credit hour personal health course.

 The undergraduate education in Emory College comprises three overlapping components:

 - general education requirements that provide a common core of substance and methodology;

 - more intensive and advanced study in a major field; and

 - free-ranging exploration by means of elective courses.

 These courses provide for a common core of academic experience for Emory College students.
 Faculty and advisors work closely with students, especially in the first two years, in choosing the specific courses used to fulfill these requirements.
 The faculty's principal objective in establishing these requirements is to encourage students to familiarize themselves with the knowledge and the methodologies that characterize the arts and humanities, the social sciences, and the natural sciences and mathematics; to increase their ability to express ideas effectively in English and in another language; to extend their capacities for making informed judgments of value; to expand their knowledge and understanding of themselves, of their own and other cultures, and of the natural world; and to develop their awareness of the ways in which the various academic disciplines may complement one another in solving the world's problems.

 For the most current list of courses satisfying the General Education Requirements, please see the GER website.